-The lower part of the river through Alliston is sandy bottom with lots of wood but as you get up past Earl Row Provincial park it becomes more of a rocky river averaging maybe 15 feet across and can fish good at times.
+Fishing the Boyne river in the lower part of the river through Alliston is sandy bottom with lots of wood but as you get up past Earl Row Provincial park it becomes more of a rocky river averaging maybe 15 feet across and can fish good at times.

 There is good fishing in the Earl Rowe park and some of the upper river is in the Boyne Provincial park so access can be good there to.

 This river doesn’t get stocked and has struggled with a declining steelhead and brown trout population.
 The low, warm summer waters and pollution have been problems on this river but the primary reason for the low numbers is due to over harvest from anglers and because there is such good access that the big adult fish really don’t have much safe areas.
 It is highly recommended that you please do yourself and everyone else a favor and release your fish.
 Due to low number it’s not uncommon to fish for days before you get one brown trout out of this river.